ashlinrodrig/532_final-project/README.md

 - As the dataset is huge, training the Flan-T5 model takes a lot of time, so, I have added the training data csv file, 80% of which has been used to train the model and have added the zip file of the model here - https://drive.google.com/file/d/1mZARX-LWDJv0jeNX2CkufnUhJraMzTAT/view?usp=sharing.
 Please use your UMass email to access the model.

-## Instructions to Run the LSTM Model
+## Instructions to Run the LSTM Model:

 - Open the Notebook: Navigate to the LSTM_532.ipynb notebook located in this repository.